ibm-cloud-docs/assistant/tutorial-slots-complex.md

     This time Watson responds with, `OK.
 I am making you a reservation for 0 on Wednesday, May 23 at 8:00 PM.`

-You have successfully formatted the number slot so that it can recognize zeros properly.
-Of course, you might not want the node to accept zero as a valid number of guests.
+You have successfully formatted the number slot so that it treats zeros properly.
+Of course, you might not want the node to accept a zero as a valid number of guests.
 You will learn how to validate values that are specified by users in the next step.

 ## Step 4: Validate user input
 {: #slot-conditions}